 The tool can be used to understand the dynamics of a conflict situation in preparation for facilitating dialogue, or as part of a mediation process.
 It is also useful for parties who are involved in negotiations to clarify their own needs, interests and positions.

-References:
+References